 Best hidden gem…

 - Whiskers & Wine.
 Yes, it’s true.
 I get drunk and buy cat-related art.
 Paintings of cats getting drunk – what more could you want?
-You can find her set up between Japan and Morocco.
+You can find her set up between Germany and Africa.

 Biggest mistakes I made…